Meet Sam Querrey

 The Hawaii Open is excited to welcome 2017 Wimbledon semi-finalist Sam Querrey!

 Since turning pro in 2006, Sam Querrey has achieved a career-high ranking of No.11 in 2018, finishing 12 straight seasons in the Top 100.
 In 2017, he advanced to his first Grand Slam semi-final during Wimbledon, making him the first American Grand Slam semi-finalist since Andy Roddick in 2009.
-Querrey has 10 singles titles and has made it to eight finals in his career.
+Querrey has 10 singles titles and has made it to nineteen finals in his career.

 “I’m excited to play in Honolulu at the Hawaii Open this year.
 Hawaii is one of my favorite places to visit, and the event is a great way for me to get ready before the start of the 2020 season in Australia,” said Querrey.
 “I’m looking forward to seeing all the fans in Honolulu this December!”